bcmichael/RNMR-Docs/docs/command/full_command.md

 Since time domain data is presented with minimum time on the left while frequency data is presented with maximum frequency on the left (by long standing NMR convention), the default action of `IFT` is to conjugate the data after transformation.
 This ensures that performing an `IFT` followed by an `FT` will give the same frequency data order.

-Use of `IFT` resets the constant and linear phase values of the  processing buffer (phi0 and phi1) to zero.
-If the processing buffer is currently visible, `IFT` always updates the display to show the transformed data.
-If processing buffer 1 is partitioned into two or more blocks, `IFT` acts separately on each block.
-Thus, multiple spectra may be transformed to yield multiple FID's with one invocation of the `IFT` command. `IFT` may only be used to transform frequency domain data into the  time domain.
-To perform the forward transformation, use `FT`.
 ## IMP
 Import data from foreign format